 By looking for these critical features, you can be sure that you are getting an ergonomic seat cushion that will help you stay comfortable and supported all day long.

-Herniated disks are also called ruptured or slipped discs, although the whole disk does not rupture or slip.
-Only the small area of the crack is affected.
+A herniated disc is also called by some practitioners a ruptured disc or slipped disc, although the whole disk does not rupture or slip.
+Only a small area of the crack is affected.
 Compared with a bulging disk, a herniated disk is more likely to cause pain because it generally protrudes farther and is more likely to irritate nerve roots.*

 Should You Walk With a Slipped Disc?